gelisam/hawk/doc/README.md

 7 8 9
 ```

-It is possible to change the `--words-delimiter` for tables using `-d`.
+It is possible to change the `--field-delimiter` for tables using `-d`.

 ```bash
 > printf "1\t2\t3\n4\t5\t6\n7\t8\t9\n" | hawk -a -d'\t' 'id'